Chair in Biological Sciences, Head of School of Biological Sciences

 Dr. Lenka Mbadugha complements the research team with her expertise in pollution monitoring, biosensor development and soil carbon dynamics.

 Rosie Boyko has completed her PhD studying the link between soil pH management and sward quality with reference to Scotland and food security.
-Thnayan AlOnaizi is studying soil-based enzymes to devise recolonisation techniques in impacted soils.
+Thnayan Alonaizi is studying soil-based enzymes to devise recolonisation techniques in impacted soils.
+This bioaugmentation work is a new twist of remediation work with hydrocarbons that we have done in the past.
 He is also transplanting functional biomes back into soils.
 Onome Omovie-Stephen is applying techniques for carbon fractionation to contrastingly managed soils to try and develop techniques to better sequester soil carbon.
+The great challenge is to understand carbon partitioning and links to function and availability.

 Christoph Gade studies elemental cycling of mercury with a focus on marine sources and fate but extends this to wider geochemical concepts.
-The driver here is to truth test models that we have established.
+The driver here is to truth test models that have been established making use of specific analytical approaches.
+He has also established some effective and innovative ecotoxicological testing.

-Rita Moussa is a Hydro-Nation student and works on anaerobic systems for the sustainable generation of methane and hopefully hydrogen.
+Rita Moussa is a Hydro-Nation student and worked on anaerobic systems for the sustainable geeration of methane and hopefully hydrogen.
+She has submitted and successfully defended her PhD.

-Aftab Majeed is considering the challenges of quantifying urban ecology with respect to planning challenges from a quantitative basis.
+Dr. Aftab Majeed studied urban ecology with respect to planning challenges from a quantitative basis.
+He has recently relocated to the Kingdom of Saudi Arabia.

 Dr. Hedda Weitz, who developed a range of bacterial biosensors and the only effective fungal biolouminescence-based assay, oversees the smooth running of the microbial laboratory.
 Jamie Buckingham oversees the challenges of soils, environmental samples and chemical analysis within the group.